ysur67/schedule-vk-bot/readme.md

 I did it, beacause of mine oonga boonga<br/>
 And, simply, I don't know how to use OOP at all and in Python, even more so
 ### There is no .gif in readme
-It will be soon, so you can see how bot works
+It will be soon, so you will be able to check how it works
 ### There is no "How to install" part
 Actually, I don't even know is it really needed.
 Anyway, somehow and someday I will add it, but I don't know when